jmettraux/aachen/src/cae__background.md

 <!-- .background -->
 ### Artisan

-The character was either born in an artisan family (the son of a master or a journeyman) or accepted as a young apprentice in an artisan workshop.
+Born in an artisan family, son or daughter of a master or journeyman or born elsewhere but accepted as an apprentice into an artisan workshop.

 <!-- clear -->